Deriving an underlying mechanism for discontinuous percolation: Methods and Results

 More importantly we study the component size density $n(s)$ (the number of components of size $s$ divided by $n$).
 We measure the distribution of $n(s)$ at different points in the evolution up to the critical point.
-Note for $\beta=0.5$, $t_c\approx 0.976n$ and for $\beta=2.0, t_c\approx 0.951n$ (see SI, Fig. S4(a)).
-For $\beta=2.0$, Fig.~\ref{fig:ds}(c), the behavior is similar to that for PR and other edge competition models with fixed choice, where at the critical point there is clear scaling behavior, $n(s)\sim s^{-\tau}$ with $\tau=2.1$ (the same $\tau$ as for PR).
+For $\beta=2.0$, Fig.~\ref{fig:ds}(c), the behavior is similar to that for PR and other edge competition models with fixed choice, where at the critical point there is clear scaling behavior, $n(s)\sim s^{-\tau}$ with $\tau=2.1$ (the same $\tau$ as for PR; $\tau=2.5$ for ER).
 Yet, as shown in Fig.~\ref{fig:ds}(b), the evolution for $\beta=0.5$ does not show any scaling.
-There is a pronounced right-hump which forms early in the evolution, then moves rightward due to overtaking.
-Inset to Fig.~\ref{fig:ds}(b) and (c) is $n(s)$ at $t=0.96$ and $t=0.93$ respectively, for many different $n$.
-Note that the peak of the right-hump is independent of $n$.
-This is quite distinct from \ER~and PR which show finite size effects; for PR the location of the peak moves rightward with $n$, as recently shown in~\cite{LeeKimPark} where a finite size scaling function for PR is established.
+There is a pronounced right-hump which forms early in the evolution, then moves rightward due to overtaking until there are only two large components remaining at $t_c$.
+Inset to Figs.~\ref{fig:ds}(b) and (c), respectively, are $n(s)$ at $t=0.96$ and $t=0.93$ for many different values of $n$.
+The peak of the right-hump is independent of $n$.